-Liberty University is an evangelical Christian university and they offer a 25% tuition discount to first responders.
-It takes about 18 months to complete this online master of science in criminal justice degree, including the forensic psychology concentration.
-Courses are offered year-round in 8-week formats, and with enrollment periods every couple months, you’re never too far from starting your degree.
-Courses offered in this program include fundamentals of forensic psychology, crisis intervention in law enforcement, psychology and the legal system, and rehabilitation and reintegration of an offender.
+Liberty University is an evangelical Christian university, and they offer a 25% tuition discount to first responders.
+It takes about 18 months to complete this online master of science in criminal justice degree.
+This is the forensic psychology concentration.
+Also, courses are offered year-round in 8-week formats, and with enrollment periods every couple of months, you’re never too far from starting your degree.
+Courses offered in this program include:

 #4.
 Saint Leo University